SamSaffron/flamegraph/README.md

 # Flamegraph

-Flamegraph support for arbitrary Ruby apps
+Flamegraph support for arbitrary Ruby apps.

+Note, flamegraph support is built in to rack-mini-profiler, just require this gem and you should be good to go.
+Type ?pp=flamegraph to create one for the current page.

 ## Installation